jyangfsu/WQChartPy/README.md

 ## How to cite

 Jing Yang, Honghua Liu, Zhonghua Tang, Luk Peeters, Ming Ye.
 2021.
 Visualization of water geochemistry data using Python and WQChartPy.
-Submitted to Groundwater for publication.
+Submitted for publication in Groundwater.

 ## License